Skip to main content

 cd my-vue-kanban-app

-Next, install the dependencies and start the development server.
-Choose a package manager:
+Install the dependencies and start up the development server.
+Depending on your package manager, use one of these:

 yarn